OUTAGE.GREN

 Report

 A resident loses power, water, or internet.
 They open Outage.gr and submit a quick anonymous report — the outage type, location (GPS or search), and optionally their provider and any damages.
+The report is live on the map within seconds.

 2